Question

 Leadership

-Perfect for complex projects requiring coordination of multiple moving parts.
-Suggests you skillfully coordinated various elements to achieve harmony and success.
+Perfect for complex projects requiring coordination of multiple stakeholders, timelines, and deliverables.

 Championed